 What are the applications?

-The Guppy Bluetooth is low cost, compact (runs off just 2 x AAA batteries), and won't require a SIM or data plan.
+The Guppy Tag is low cost, compact (runs off just 2 x AAA batteries), and won't require a SIM or data plan.
 This means it can be readily attached to almost anything to provide low cost asset location.
 It is particularly useful for low value or smaller assets, where it may not make commercial sense to attach more robust devices, such as the Yabby GPS or Oyster2

-Automatic Inventory Management - If a Guppy Bluetooth is attached to each item of stock, the number of tags that report to a gateway device can be used to count the stock level at a location.
+Automatic Inventory Management - If a Guppy BLE is attached to each item of stock, the number of tags that report to a gateway device can be used to count the stock level at a location.

 Monitoring equipment across multiple sites - If a gateway is placed at each site, the gateway to which a tag is reporting to indicates which site the tagged asset is located.